Yangzhou Jiangsu, China Travel Guide

 A simple "Nǐ hǎo" (hello) is appropriate.
 A nod or slight bow shows respect.
 Handshakes are common in formal settings.

 Casual attire is usually acceptable.
-Dress modestly when visiting temples or religious sites (shoulders and knees covered).
+Dress modestly while visiting temples or religious sites (shoulders and knees covered).

 Photography is generally allowed.
-Always ask for permission before taking photos of individuals, especially in rural or religious sites.
+Always get consent before taking photos of individuals, especially in rural or religious sites.

 Familiarize yourself with local dining etiquette.